 Unquestionably, the Terminal's stormwater drainage system collects and conveys pollutants and adds them to the Providence River as a result of precipitation, groundwater collection, and other identified pollutant sources.
 Pollutants are also added through the stormwater drainage system at times when the treatment structures and other drainage areas are inundated by flooding, tides, or storm surges.
 Pollutant sources on the Terminal include paved and contoured areas, containment structures, pipe systems, tanks, treatment systems, and rolling stock.
 These areas would be potent sources of pollutants during floods and storm surge, even absent failures of infrastructure.
-However, the Permit and stormwater regulations clearly address accidental failures and spills as well as pollutants that are present on a day-to-day basis for reasons that seem patently obvious to all, except apparently Shell.
-As water associated with these events discharges from the
+However, the Permit and stormwater regulations clearly address accidental failures and spills as well as pollutants that are present on a day-to-day basis.
+As water associated with these events moves throughout the Terminal, it carries pollutants with it at potentially catastrophic contamination levels that are then discharged via various point sources into the Providence River.
+These discharges fall squarely within the Clean Water Act's definitions.